B. J. McLeod Motorsports: #99 (2017-2023)

-In 2016, the No. 99 car entered Daytona with Chris Fontaine at the wheel, missing the show.
-The car qualified the following week at Atlanta, with Todd Peck driving.
-However, Peck also failed to qualify the car in two races.
-The No. 99 team shut down the rest of the season because they missed most of their races.
-They returned at Road America with Stanton Barrett.
-The team returned as the No. 25 at the second Kentucky race, because Chris Cockrum crashed the only car he had for the weekend.
-Peck replaced him the No. 25 (McLeod's third entry, Blake Jones was in the No. 15, and McLeod in the No. 78).
-The No. 99 returned at Kansas, Phoenix and Homestead with Jeff Green.

 In February 2017, it was announced that David Starr would drive the No. 99 Chevrolet Camaro with help from SS-Green Light Racing full-time with sponsorship Striping Technology and Whataburger.
 The No. 99 used the owner points from the No. 15 from last year to make the field in the first three races.
 Despite a slow start to the season, Starr recorded a fifth-place finish at the July Daytona race; Starr was originally not entered in the race, as the No. 99 had been scheduled to be driven by Korbin Forrister, but Forrister came down with the flu and Starr was summoned from Texas to race at Daytona.

 On January 20, 2018, Ray Black Jr. was announced to drive the No. 99 car starting at Daytona.
 However, without SS-Green Light Racing's help, the team became part-time.
 Black attempt the season-opener at Daytona but failed to qualify.
 B. J. McLeod start and parked the car at Charlotte.
 Ray Black returned at July's Daytona race and finished 22nd.

 In late 2018, Stephen Leicht drove the No. 99 part-time.

 In 2019, the team would field for McLeod, Tommy Joe Martins, Jairo Avila Jr., D. J. Kennington, Ryan Ellis, Stefan Parsons, Cody Ware, Todd Peck, Patrick Gallagher, and C. J. McLaughlin.
 The team usually ran Toyota Supras while the No. 78 and No. 5 usually ran Chevrolet Camaros.
 Martins would leave the #99 after New Hampshire.

 In 2023, Garrett Smithley was announced to drive No. 78 car full-time.
 However, it was announced in January that he will move to the No. 99 car.
 Smithley left the team following the race at Las Vegas and joined DGM Racing to drive the No. 91 instead.